Balathal: Excavation

 The archaeological site, located 6 km from Vallabhnagar town and 42 km from Udaipur city.
 It was discovered by V. N. Misra during a survey in 1962-63.
-It was excavated from 1994 to 2000, jointly by the Department of Archaeology of the Deccan College Post-graduate and Research Institute, Pune and the Institute of Rajasthan Studies, Rajasthan Vidyapeeth, Udaipur under the direction of V. N. Misra of the Deccan College.[1]
+It was excavated from 1994 to 2000, jointly by the Department of Archaeology of the Deccan College Post-graduate and Research Institute, Pune and the Institute of Rajasthan Studies, Rajasthan Vidyapeeth, Udaipur under the direction of V. N. Misra of the Deccan College.
 Balathal is one of the important sites in Mewar region of Rajasthan.
 The extensive excavations carried out at the site have produced vast amounts of data.

 There were various ethnobotanical remains recovered at Balathal and these include wheat, barley, Indian jujube, okra, and Job's tears as well as several varieties of millet, lentils, and peas.
 The excavated remains also included domesticated animals such as sheep, goat, and cattle.
-Archaeologists also discovered several burial sites where the earliest evidence of leprosy in South Asia was found.
+Archaeologists also discovered several burial sites where the earliest evidence of leprosy in Indian Subcontinent was found.
 This was identified in the remains of an adult male buried sometime between 2500 and 2000 B.C.

 Balathal was occupied during two cultural periods: the Chalcolithic and the Early Historic.